bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 It's any of the `PrevOuts`.

-Speaker 0: 00:57:27
+Sergi Delgado: 00:57:27

 Yeah, yeah, yeah, of course, of course.
 I've never thought about that.

-Speaker 2: 00:57:30
+Mark Erhardt: 00:57:30

 So actually, using multiple towers in parallel would help your privacy, but suck for you because you pay three bounties.

-Speaker 0: 00:57:39
+Sergi Delgado: 00:57:39

-Yeah, being honest, I haven't put that much thought into Eltoo mainly because, you know, if towers were early, imagine building on Eltoo towers, which have no release date.
+Yeah, being honest, I haven't put that much thought into eltoo mainly because, you know, if towers were early, imagine building on eltoo towers, which have no release date.

 Speaker 1: 00:57:53